joernmalzahn/OpenRobotDatabase/README.md

 The `manufacturers` directory lists all the yaml files containing data about robot manufacturers.
 It has two special files.
 The yaml files follow a data schema defined in `./manufacturers/manufacturer_schema.yaml`.
 A template for manufacturer yaml files is given in `./manufacturers/manufacturer_template.yaml`.

 ### The Cobots Directory
 The `cobots` directory lists all the yaml files containing data about collaborative robots (so-called cobots).
-It has two special files.
+It is where everything originally started, as I was looking into Cobots.
+Hopefully, there will be other types of robots in the future as well.
+The directory has two special yaml files.
 The yaml files follow a data schema defined in `./cobots/cobot_schema.yaml`.
 A template for robot yaml files is given in `./cobots/cobot_template.yaml`.

 ### OcdCore Class
 OcdCore is the Python class, which allows to collect the information in the yaml files and to convert it into a SQLite3 database.
 The `cobot_config.yaml` and `manufacturer_config.yaml` define which fields of the yaml files in the corresponding directories shall be ported into the database file.